How to Become a Surgical Technologist in Alabama

 Another certification that is not required but is recommended is basic life support (BLS) for health care providers, including training in CPR and AED.
 These classes can usually be taken locally.

-In 2016, there were 2010 surgical technologists employed in the state of Alabama, according to data supplied by the U. S. Bureau of Labor Statistics (BLS).
-The number of surgical techs working in the state is predicted to increase by 7.5 percent by the year 2026.
-The highest concentration of jobs for surgical technologists in Alabama can be found in the cities of Anniston, Jacksonville and Oxford.
+In 2020, there were 1,920 surgical technologists employed in the state of Alabama, according to data supplied by the U. S. Bureau of Labor Statistics (BLS).
+The number of surgical techs working in the state is predicted to increase by 7 percent by the year 2030.
+The highest concentration of jobs for surgical technologists in Alabama can be found in the cities of Anniston, Jacksonville, and Oxford.

 Working as a Surgical Technologist in Alabama